 Client Lorenzo asks:

 I’ve worked hard to improve my perception and increase my visibility in my company, and I feel I’ve succeeded.
 How can I leverage my visibility to become more of a key player in my organization?

 Coach Joel answers:

 Lorenzo, congrats on strengthening others’ perception of you and achieving greater visibility.
 Those are important steps toward becoming a key player in your company.
 To really have an impact on things like its vision and direction, you now need to increase your influence.
-Having influence over others will allow you to truly have an impact on your organization.
+Having influence over others will allow you to truly have an impact on your organization—in fact, it’s one of the top qualities of a leader.
 Here are three strategies that will help you increase your influence at work.

 As you grow your influence at work, you’ll increase your ability to sway opinions and will find people embracing your ideas.
 People will be loyal to you and your perspectives, and motivated to carry them out.
 You’ll soon become that person whom all your colleagues want on their team when introducing a new idea, because your opinion matters to everyone.